I Am a Professional Liar

 Anyway, making things up . . . well, we’re simply creating fantastical lies.
 Happily, we can’t be arrested for them.
 I say that because in my Claudia Hershey Mystery Series, police procedurals with an edge, murders happen.
 Oh, sure.
 My protagonist, Detective Lieutenant Claudia Hershey, is a crime solver.
 She’s pretty tough.
 She’ll engage in hand-to-hand combat if she absolutely has to.

 However, to write about her, I have to waltz into the brain of someone else who committed a murder.
 I have absolutely no experience with killing anyone, nor do I plan to.
 So I lie about it.
-I lie about it well enough that the first in the series, In the Spirit of Murder, (which I make available for free) has more than 60,000 downloads and some 260 reviews.
+I lie about it well enough that the first in the series, In the Spirit of Murder, has more than 60,000 downloads and some 260 reviews.
 People seem to like it.
 It seems believable to them, and most go on to buy the remainder in the series.
 And hell’s bells, In the Spirit of Murder certainly seemed believable to me when I was writing it.
 Occasionally, thinking about how things would happen would jolt me out of a deep sleep, or make it really difficult to even fall asleep.
 I would become, well . . . fixated.

 Well.
 I’m not going to delve into the psychology behind all of that.
 I’m not going to explore too deeply the ability to write dark scenes.
 It’s all a little weird and once in a while almost frightening.
 All I’m going to say is give Pinocchio a break.
 And don’t ask me where my own lies come from, because I don’t know.